Quick answer

 What nutrients does Pineapple provide for babies?

-Pineapple provides nutrients like fibre, vitamin C that support babies' growth and development.
+Pineapple provides nutrients like fibre, vitamin C, iron that support babies' growth and development.

 How long can I store Pineapple for babies?